 Hospice Social Workers wear many hats.
 Read about some of the things they do.

 March is the month of the Social Worker and what a great time to honor our Hospice Social Workers.
-An integral part of the Bluebird Hospice Team, these licensed professionals help patients and families as they navigate the end-of-life challenges.
+These licensed professionals help patients and families as they navigate end-of-life challenges.
 But what do hospice social workers do?
-Read through this list of Hospice Social Worker Roles to find out some of the ways they can they help you and your loved ones during this difficult time?
+Read through this list of Hospice Social Worker Roles to find out some of the ways they can help you and your loved ones during this difficult time?

 A Hospice Social Worker’s roles:

 The Hospice Social Workers’ “agenda” is determined by the needs and goals of the family and patient.
 They don’t go in with a checklist for each patient, or each day they arrive.
 Their agenda is to provide each family and patient with the quality care they need most during each visit, whatever that may be.